Albert Gallatin: Later life

 Gallatin moved to New York City in 1828 and became president of the National Bank of New York the following year.
 He attempted to persuade President Jackson to recharter the Second Bank of the United States, but Jackson vetoed a recharter bill and the Second Bank lost its federal charter in 1836.
 In 1831, Gallatin helped found New York University, and in 1843 he was elected president of the New York Historical Society.
 In the mid-1840s, he opposed President James K. Polk's expansionist policies and wrote a widely-read pamphlet, Peace with Mexico, that called for an end to the Mexican–American War.

 Gallatin was deeply interested in Native Americans, and he favored their assimilation into European-American culture as an alternative to forced relocation.
 He drew upon government contacts to research Native Americans, gathering information through Lewis Cass, explorer William Clark, and Thomas McKenney of the Bureau of Indian Affairs.
 Gallatin developed a personal relationship with Cherokee tribal leader John Ridge, who provided him with information on the vocabulary and the structure of the Cherokee language.
 Gallatin's research resulted in two published works: A Table of Indian Languages of the United States (1826) and Synopsis of the Indian Tribes of North America (1836).
 His research led him to conclude that the natives of North and South America were linguistically and culturally related and that their common ancestors had migrated from Asia in prehistoric times.
-Later research efforts include examination of selected Pueblo societies, the Akimel O'odham (Pima) peoples, and the Maricopa of the Southwest.
+Later research efforts included examination of the language of certain native societies in Mexico and Central America.
 In 1843, he co-founded the American Ethnological Society, serving as the society's first president.
 Due to his studies of the languages of the Native Americans, he has been called "the father of American ethnology."

 The health of both Gallatin and his wife declined in the late 1840s, and Hannah died in May 1849.
-On August 12, 1849, Gallatin died in Astoria, now in the Borough of Queens, New York at age 88.
+On Sunday, August 12, Gallatin died in Astoria, now in the Borough of Queens, New York at age 88.
 He is interred at Trinity Churchyard in New York City.
-Prior to his death, Gallatin had been the last surviving member of the Jefferson cabinet and the last surviving senator from the 18th century.
+Gallatin was the last surviving member of the Jefferson cabinet and the last surviving senator from the 18th century.